Lokal-Container/BDO-Grotesk/check-fontbakery/variable/fontbakery-check-BDOGrotesk-VF.md

 >
 >Here we check for the presence of potential interpolation errors using the fontTools.varLib.interpolatable module.
 >
-* ⚠ **WARN** Interpolation issues were found in the font: 	- Contour 0 start point differs in glyph 'bracketright.ss02' between location <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11fffbdf0> and location <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x11fff8880> [code: interpolation-issues]
+* ⚠ **WARN** Interpolation issues were found in the font: 	- Contour order differs in glyph 'uni0308': [0, 1] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1691a1390>, [1, 0] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1691a17b0>.

+	- Contour 0 start point differs in glyph 'bracketright.ss02' between location <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1691a1390> and location <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1691a17b0>

+	- Contour order differs in glyph 'uni25CC': [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1691a1390>, [11, 1, 2, 4, 3, 5, 6, 7, 8, 9, 0, 10] in <fontTools.ttLib.ttGlyphSet._TTGlyphSetGlyf object at 0x1691a17b0>. [code: interpolation-issues]
 </div></details><details><summary>⚠ <b>WARN:</b> Check math signs have the same width. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/math_signs_width">com.google.fonts/check/math_signs_width</a>)</summary><div>

 >